alexk99/the_router/bras/pppoe_bras_howto_eng.md

 	  sysctl set numa 0

 	  # mbuf mempool size
+	  # this value depends on the total number of rx queues
 	  # mbuf = number of rx queues * 4096
 	  sysctl set mbuf 16384